 - Effect of the agreement

-He or she must be able to understand what signing the agreement reasonably will do in terms of limiting or waiving marital rights.
-The ability to understand the contract and actual understanding of the contract are two distinct concepts.
+They must understand what signing the agreement reasonably will do in terms of limiting or waiving marital rights.
+The ability to understand the contract and the proper understanding of the contract are two distinct concepts.

 Contracting Must Have Been Voluntary